 You must strive to have global images that cover the majority of users' needs.
 Users should only have to make minor additions to global environments when creating their own user environments, such as installing a specific version of a package.
 You don’t want a situation where users are re-installing Python or making other major changes, as this will result in a bloated and poorly performing environment.

 Avoid time-consuming image pulls by caching global environments on the executor machine image

-You should cache your global environments in your executor template machine image.
+You must cache your global environments in your executor template machine image.
 This ensures that each new executor starts up with the base Docker image for any environment already cached.
 If users are setting up environments that have base images very different from what is cached on the machine image, it can lead to long pull times when launching executors.
-Contact Domino Support for help with modifying your machine image.
+Contact Domino Support for help modifying your machine image.

 Clean up old or poorly maintained environments

 Create a culture of tidiness around environment creation and management.
 Enforce a standard of quality in naming and Dockerfile commenting, and be assertive about pruning unnecessary environments.
 See the following section of this document for a walkthrough.

 Over time, it’s inevitable that the number of environments in your Domino will grow.
 It’s valuable to do an occasional review to weed out unused environments, update active ones, and consolidate where possible.
 Depending on the size of your organization and your use of Domino, this might be a yearly or quarterly task.

 As an administrator, you can see all environments being used across your deployment in the Environments Overview.
 The table of environments on this page can be sorted by the

 # of Projects column to get a quick understanding of which environments are in common use.
 You can also enter

 global in the search to filter for global environments.